blitzytest02/blitzy-20250603112937552/src/backend/README.md

 Maintain simplicity and educational clarity in all contributions.
 The primary goal is learning effectiveness rather than feature completeness.

 ### Code Standards
-Follow PEP 8 Python style guidelines with clear comments and comprehensive documentation.
+Follow PEP 8 Python style guide with comprehensive type hints and docstrings.
 All code should be self-explanatory for educational purposes.

 ### Testing Requirements
-Maintain 100% test coverage using pytest for educational demonstration.
-Any new functionality must include corresponding test cases with pytest-flask integration.
+Maintain 100% test coverage for educational demonstration.
+Any new functionality must include corresponding pytest test cases.

 ### Documentation Updates
 Update README.md for any functional changes or additions.
-Documentation should reflect current Flask implementation accurately.
+Documentation should reflect current implementation accurately.

 ---

-**Happy Learning!** This tutorial provides a solid foundation for understanding Python Flask and modern web development fundamentals.
-Continue exploring the vast ecosystem of Python libraries and Flask extensions to build more complex and feature-rich applications.
+**Happy Learning!** This tutorial provides a solid foundation for understanding Python Flask fundamentals.
+Continue exploring the rich ecosystem of Flask extensions and Python libraries to build more complex and feature-rich web applications.